meezwhite/p5.grain/README.md

 * Safari: SVG element technique apparently only works for browser window resolutions with less than 2<sup>20</sup> pixels (e.g. 1024 x 1024 pixels).
 * Safari: SVG URL-encoded technique is currently unsupported.

+## Contributing

+Are you considering contributing to p5.grain?
+Check out our [Contributing guidelines](/.github/CONTRIBUTING.md).

 ## License